-Eaton employees have the duty to bring to the attention of a supervisor or another member of management, or the Director – Global Ethics, any activity that in their judgment would violate Eaton’s Code of Ethics.
+Eaton employees have the duty to bring to the attention of a supervisor or another member of management, or the director of global ethics, any activity that in their judgment would violate Eaton’s code of ethics.

 Will contacting the Office of the Ombuds satisfy my duty to report unethical or illegal conduct to Eaton?

-No — the Office of the Ombuds is not an official reporting channel.
-The Ombuds will help you identify and discuss other reporting channels within the company that exist for notice.
-If you want the company to know about your concern, to investigate or take action to address it, contact your supervisor, another member of local management, or the Director – Global Ethics.
+No - the Office of the Ombuds is not an official reporting channel.
+The ombuds will help you identify and discuss other reporting channels within the company that exist for notice.
+If you want the company to know about your concern, to investigate or take action to address it, contact your supervisor, another member of local management, or the director of global ethics.